Learning resources by grade

 Trade rules

-Introduce three basic economic concepts: consumers and producers, goods and services, and trade.
-Students will play a game to understand the benefits of trade.
+Introduce three key economic concepts: consumers and producers, goods and services, and trade.
+This hands-on game explores the benefits of trade.

 December 2, 2019